shauseth/bdb-data-extraction-and-conversion/README.md

 These files do not contain the authors and dates for the experiments, however, they have a reference column that contains PubMed IDs.
 A parser is used to extract the dates and authors from PubMed and collect them in a dataframe.

-This data will be used to generate files that have a filename and format suitable for the 48HourDiscovery website.
+This data was used to generate files that have a filename and format suitable for the 48HourDiscovery website.

 All files are referenced in the laboratory notebook SH-I.